ionelnitu/BillCalculator/README.md

 Java developer is my favorite programming language and i what to learn more about it.
 To run this project you must have installed on your machine MySQL server database and modify in the application on MySql class username and password to make sure you will be logged in database.
 You will find the database Dump Project file(billcalculator_bill.sql) to install database used by application into your MySql Database Server from your machine.
-This project is to calculate some bills to the customers for there porpose.
+This project is to calculate some bills to the customers for there porpouse.